Don’t shoot the messenger, but baby boomers are hitting the bottle at alarming levels.

 Baby boomers who love wine o’clock may be shocked to hear what is considered over-drinking.
 Moderate drinking is one drink a day for women and two drinks per day for men.
 So maybe you’re thinking you don’t drink everyday, mostly just on weekends.

 Do the math.
-Women are considered “heavy drinkers” if they have eight or more drinks a week, according to the data from mental health and addiction rehab centers California.
+Women are considered “heavy drinkers” if they have eight or more drinks a week.
 Men can have 14.

 A standard “drink,” by the way, is not that big wine glass filled to the tippy top, a huge frosty mug, or giant Hurricane glass.
 The CDC says a drink is 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of hard liquor.
 If you pour more than these standard serving sizes, it counts for more than one drink.